gchenfc/RAW-AIR/README.md

   * Verify that "websocket connected :)" is green
 * Continuous Recalibration (cable-robot/src/apriltag/continuous_recalibration.py)

+## SOP
+1. Cable Robot
+   1. Calibrate
+      1. `c4`
+      2. Press controller `4/x` to activate motors in "HOLD" mode
+      3. Move around to make sure cables are wound nicely
+      4. Move to center of sandbags
+      5. `c14`
+   2. Set configuration
+      1. Copy-paste the lines below
+   3. Set limits
+      1. press controller `4/X` then `1/Y` to switch to "TRACKING" mode
+      2. Move to limits, record, and update
+      3. Switch to "HOLD" mode when done, to be safe
+2. Arm
+   1. Turn on arm
+   2. Launch Arm Server
+   3. Ensure connection by pressing "Get Angles" on cable robot control panel
+3. gcode interpreter
+   1. Launch Cable Robot Server
+   2. Set correct ip address in cdpr_websocket.js (ensure VPNs are turned off)
+   3. Open gcode_webpage/index.html
+   4. Verify "websocket connected" is green.
+4. Start Running
+   1. Switch to "gs1" mode if not already
+   2. Load up the stroke(s) from the gcode_webpage
+      1. oeu
+   3. Switch to "TRACKING" mode and the robot should start painting

 ## Cable Robot
 * Turn down speed to ts0.04
 * Turn down speed in cdpr.js to 0.04